madhurich/git-users-assessment/README.md

 ## To run in local

 1. clone this repo in your local
-2. run npm install - to install all required packages
+2. run 'npm install' - to install all required packages
-3. run npm start to start server
+3. run 'npm start' to start server
 4. server will be started on port 4200, goto http://localhost:4200

 ## package used to achieve scrolling